The purpose of Competence Reviews

-Whenever a psychologist resigns or is dismissed from their employment for reasons relating to competence, their employer must promptly give the Board’s Registrar written notice of the reasons for that resignation or dismissal.
-This will not trigger civil or disciplinary proceedings against any person, unless the person has acted in bad faith.
+When a psychologist resigns or is dismissed from their employment for reasons relating to competence, their employer must give the Board’s Registrar prompt written notice of the reasons for that resignation or dismissal.
+This will not trigger civil or disciplinary proceedings against any person unless that person has acted in bad faith.

 If the Board assesses a risk of serious harm to the public because the psychologist is practising below the required standard of competence, the Board can suspend the psychologist’s practising certificate or alter their scope of practice by changing the health services they are permitted to perform or by including any conditions that the Board considers appropriate.

 The Act requires the Board to oversee a system providing for Competence Reviews and Competence Programmes.
-They are not disciplinary in nature.
-A Competence Review is to assess the practitioner’s competence, and is therefore evaluative and educational in nature.
-A Competence Programme is remedial in nature.
-The Board believes that both should be as consultative and supportive as possible.
+These are not disciplinary in nature.
+A Competence Review is to assess the practitioner’s competence, and is therefore evaluative and educational.
+A Competence Programme is remedial.
+The Board believes both should be as consultative and supportive as possible.
 Above all, the Board strives for a system that promotes openness, transparency, and good faith.

 Who can ask for a psychologist to be reviewed?